Pipeline Script

 Notes

-• ${APP_ACRONYM} and ${SNAPSHOT_ACRONYM} parameter will be replaced by runtime.
+• ${APP_ACRONYM} and ${SNAPSHOT_ACRONYM} parameters will be replaced at runtime.

-The format of the script file to call wsadmin command is
+The format of the script file to call a wsadmin command is

 Categories: